Germoe/hit-predictor/reports/project_report.md

 #### Correlation

-As pointed out above exploring relationship between continous variables with binary outcomes comes with a few challenges especially when we're attempting to use popular statistical tools (Pearson's R, ANOVA etc.).
-For this project we've used logistic regression instead
+As pointed out above exploring relationships between continous variables with binary outcomes comes with a few challenges especially when we're attempting to use popular statistical tools (Pearson's R, ANOVA etc.).
+Due to this issue for this project we've used logistic regression instead.

 _Sidenote: Using Pearson's R would've yielded dubious results at best - try drawing a linear regression line through a binary outcome and you'll understand why Pearson's R won't be a suitable tool_